dynastymasra/telegraph/README.md

 # Telegraph

-Telegram bot API SDK for Go(Golang), Can use back off retry request to Telegram bot API
+Telegraph is Telegram bot API SDK for Go(Golang), Can use back off retry request to Telegram bot API